betterscientificsoftware/bssw.io/Articles/Blog/Covid19WorkstationCleanliness-wikized.md

 ### Other things to keep in mind

-For those of us who are either sensitive to household cleaning chemicals or simply want to be more environmentally friendly, there aren't many studies or data indicating effectiveness of *natural*, common DIY solutions<sup>[17]</sup> like vinegar, tea tree oil or witch-hazel.
+For those who are either sensitive to household cleaning chemicals or simply want to be more environmentally friendly, there aren't many studies or data indicating effectiveness of *natural*, common DIY solutions<sup>[17]</sup> like vinegar, tea tree oil or witch-hazel.
 During the current outbreak, it may not be the best time to experiment.